Marc Chernoff's Blog, page 26

 In the end, more than anything else, we regret the small chances we didn’t take, the priceless opportunities we were too busy to nurture, and the good decisions we waited too long to make.
 Angel and I have learned this over the past 15 years from the countless hours we’ve spent coaching hundreds of clients, students, and live event attendees from around the world.
 The exact same regrets pop up in the personal stories people share with us, time after time.

-Here are ten very common and specific life choices that ultimately lead to that “If only…” phrase of regret, and how to elude them on the average day:
+Here are ten very common and specific life choices that ultimately lead to that “If only…” phrase of regret, and how to elude them in the year ahead:

 1. Letting others tell us what we are worth.

-We tend to forget that most people judge us based on (more…)
+We tend to forget that most people judge us (more…)

 • 0 comments • flag